"Safe-haven" euro could complicate ECB plan to roll back stimulus

 Consensus forecasts for euro zone and U.S. economic growth in 2017 are both around 2 percent.
 But while the European forecast has been revised up since the start of the year, the U.S. figure has been roughly halved.
 On top of the that, the euro zone's current account surplus is growing.

-Net inflows into European equity mutual funds have totaled 23.4 billion euros since May compared with net outflows from U.S. counterparts of about 24 billion euros, according to Thomson Reuters Lipper data.
+Net inflows into European equity mutual funds have totalled 23.4 billion euros since May compared with net outflows from U.S. counterparts of about 24 billion euros, according to Thomson Reuters Lipper data.

 Speculators' long positions in the euro are at their biggest in five years while some of the world's largest bond investors are buying European debt, betting that the strong currency will delay the ECB plans to roll back stimulus.